 I was self-taught for the first six years.
 Eventually, I had the privilege of studying with four renowned shibori artists in the U.S. I have been creating shibori pieces since 2002.

 While in Japan I was also introduced to a form of Japanese quilting called sashiko.
 I was given a book written in Japanese Kanji.
 Since I could not read it, I taught myself sashiko by careful observation of the photographs, diagrams, and graphs.
-It is a very meditative art form that brings me great deal of comfort and inner peace.
+It is a very meditative art form that brings me a great deal of comfort and inner peace.

 The different resist techniques offered with shibori appeal to my love of fluid movement.
 Each technique has some predictable pattern in the outcome.
 But the element of surprise is inescapable when a piece is finally unveiled.
 Each piece that is unwrapped, unclamped or unstitched has intricate, exciting patterns; many unexpected and wonderfully organic.
 As three-dimensional patterns rise up from a one-dimensional piece of fabric, all senses are engaged.
 I primarily use indigo dye because of its magical quality and its breath-taking beauty.
 I strive to create fluid patterns that touch, thrill and comfort the soul, and create a feeling of peace.